 Neck-through or (Neck-thru)

-A guitar built around a single column of wood that expands from the tip of the headstock to the strap button at the tail.
+A guitar is built around a single column of wood that expands from the tip of the headstock to the strap button at the tail.
 This column can either be a single piece or a few pieces glued (laminated) together side-by-side.
 The “wings” of the body wood are stuck onto the sides of this central column of wood.
 Also, neck-through guitars are more costly to make than bolt-on necks.

 Nitrocellulose lacquer finish

-A fast-drying synthetic finish popular in the 1950s and 1960s that is now primarily utilized on reissue guitars from those eras. (see finish)
+A fast-drying synthetic finish popular in the 1950s and 1960s is now primarily utilized on reissue guitars from those eras. (see finish)

 Nut